AaltoSciComp/scicomp-docs/triton/tut/applications.rst

 Exercises
 =========

+If you are not at Aalto, you need to ``module load fgci-common`` before you can do these.

 1. Figure out how to use ``tensorflow`` (this is not a software problem, but a searching the documentation problem).
 Make it work enough to do ``python`` and ``import tensorflow`` -- though you